UnofficialJuliaMirror/Samantha.jl-2e15cbd7-567d-54fc-b411-c87ed8bc262a/README.md

 ### Required Packages:
 * MacroTools - For ensuring a consistent API and easing package development
 * HDF5 - For on-disk storage and file mmap
+* Requires - For inclusion of additional code to support optional packages

 ### Optional Packages:
 * Distributions - For richer choices of mutation probability distributions